lsst-dm/dm_dev_guide/cpp/api-docs.rst

 .. note::

    Doxygen will not properly parse parameter descriptions that have multiple paragraphs.
-If your function's input requires a lengthy explanation, put the explanation in the :ref:`cpp-doxygen-extended-summary` and refer to it from the parameter descriptions.
+If your function's input requires a lengthy explanation, put the explanation in the :ref:`cpp-doxygen-notes` and refer to it from the parameter descriptions.

 .. _cpp-doxygen-parameters-inline: